Carl Braden: 1961 U.S. Supreme Court case

-When compelled to appear before the House Un-American Activities Committee (HUAC), Braden refused to answer questions posed to him, saying the questions were not relevant to the mandate of the committee and violated his First Amendment rights.
+When compelled to appear before the House Un-American Activities Committee, Braden refused to answer questions posed to him, saying the questions were not relevant to the mandate of the committee and violated his First Amendment rights.
 The case was heard before the Supreme Court of the United States as Braden v.
 United States, 365 U.S. 431 (1961).
 The court ruled against Braden, saying his conviction was constitutional.

 Braden was sentenced to a year in prison, and a drive for clemency in his case was led by Martin Luther King Jr. He was released after serving nine months of the sentence.

 Later activism

 In 1967, the Bradens were again charged with sedition for protesting the practice of strip-mining in Pike County, Kentucky.
 They used this case to test the Kentucky sedition law, which was ruled unconstitutional in federal court.

 The Bradens were blacklisted from local employment in Kentucky.
 They took jobs as field organizers for the Southern Conference Educational Fund (SCEF), developing their own media attention through SCEF's monthly newspaper, The Southern Patriot, and through numerous pamphlets and press releases publicizing major civil-rights campaigns.
 The Bradens were acclaimed by young student activists of the 1960s and among the Civil Rights Movement's most dedicated white allies.

 The Southern Christian Leadership Conference hosted a reception honoring Frank Wilkinson and Carl Braden on April 30, 1961, the day before they went to jail for defying the House Un-American Activities Committee.
 Martin Luther King Jr. and James Dombrowski were present at this reception honoring Wilkinson and Braden.